 Key Features:

-• Flexible Integrations: Works with tools like Asana, Jira, and Google Calendar.
+- Extensive integrations with over 100 tools like Asana, Jira, Slack, and Google Calendar

 Pros: